Skip to Main Content

 • medication errors and prevention and nurs* and long term care

-As you review the results of your search, take note of promising search words/phrases and Subjects.
+As you review the results of your search, take note of promising search words/phrases and subjects.
 Copy and paste the most useful combinations into a document where you can track your searching and results.
-The Subjects will be included at the bottom of each result.
+Select the title to view the subjects and abstracts.

 • Abstract phrases: